 • Justice Seeking – We highlight and challenge injustices faced by those individuals we walk in solidarity with.
 This includes hosting city-wide events to raise awareness about drug-related deaths and showcasing the Story Chair, which involves women with experience in the criminal justice system.

-Latest News from the Lantern
+Latest news from the Lantern

 Find out more